suntong/ffcvt/README.md

   -Cut value
     	Cut segment(s) out to keep.
-Specify in the form of start-[end], strictly in the format of hh:mm:ss, and may repeat -S string
+Specify in the form of start-[end], strictly in the format of hh:mm:ss, and may repeat -K	Add a karaoke audio track to .mp4 MTV
+  -S string
     	Split video into multiple segments (strictly in format: hh:mm:ss) -Seg string